 Definition: Inferential statistics

-Inferential statistics is a discipline that collects and analyses data based on a probabilistic approach.
+Inferential statistics is a discipline that collects and analyzes data based on a probabilistic approach.
 It helps us make conclusions and references about a population from a sample and their application to a larger population.

 There are many types of inferential statistics, and each is appropriate for a research design and sample characteristics.
 It is used to compare two models to find which one is more statistically significant compared to the other.